Objectives for Sonic Design Damping Feet

 hear any improvements?

 These feet will give a substantial decrease of the cabinet's movements.
-This is
+This

-be reduced.
+the neighbours will be reduced.

-So, we now produce two types of Loudspeaker Damping Feet:
+Sonic Design produce two types of Loudspeaker Damping Feet:

-An Audiophile Set, designed for specific loudspeaker
+An Audiophile Set, designed for specific

 A Standard Set, designed for less critical situations,

-but for which improvements can still be noticed
+but for which improvements can still be noticed.

-as well) which is designed to reduce vibration which can affect the ability
+well) which is designed to reduce vibration which can affect the ability

 of the ray-foc assembly to track the data on the rotating disc.
 A larger Foot

-is included to go under the Power Supply section (as this "end" of the
+is included to go under the Power Supply section (as this "end" of

-player is heavier and hence needs more support).
+the player is heavier and hence needs more support).

 TECHNICAL DESCRIPTION